TerraHAB/TerraMICRO/docs/intro.rst

 building blocks toward this goal.
 At the time of launch, \textmu HAB should be TRL 3, and upon the successful completion of the TerraMICRO mission this architecture will be TRL 5.

-This document shall list and describe all mission requirements and their criteria for success, all system requirements and their criteria for performance, and (when applicable) methods by which the aforementioned requiremnts shall be evaluated.
-The intent of this specification is to quantify and control the criteria by which mission success is defined, and to provide traceability to each subsystem's performance to ensure mission success is achieved by the vehicle's design.